Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Introduction

+Throughout this work, we develop a logic motivated by this interpretation of Pauli matrices as predicates.
+Formally, the syntax of the logic, as found in \Cref{fig:types} and \Cref{fig:app-rules}, is axiomatic with the semantics described above being a sound interpretation.
+For example, we can represent the general form of this last deduction by the following deductive rule:

-Here \type{A} and \type{B} are assumed to be Paulis, so the product of \type{A} and \type{B} is simply the third Pauli, possibly negated or multiplied by $i$.
-This is indicative (and a special case) of the kinds of typing judgments we will use throughout the paper.
+Here A and B are assumed to be Paulis, so the product of A and B is simply the third Pauli, possibly negated or multiplied by $i$.
+This is indicative (and a special case) of the kinds of rules we will use throughout the paper.

 In Gottesman's paper, the end goal was to fully describe quantum programs and prove the \emph{Gottesman-Knill theorem}, which shows that any Clifford circuit can be classically simulated efficiently.
-In our case, we observe that the transformations in~\cref{eq:typeH} look like typing judgments and build our system from there (\Cref{sec:types-semantics}).
-Furthermore, we move beyond Clifford circuits and expand the typing judgments to characterize some magic states, the $T$ gate, and other gates in the Clifford hierarchy (\Cref{sec:additive-types}).
-A key feature of our system is that the base types correspond to unitary Hermitian operators: when restricted to stabilizer quantum computing, these are (tensor products of) Pauli matrices, and for universal quantum computing, they are general unitary Hermitian matrices.
-Notationally, we use uppercase letters $U, V, \ldots$ to denote unitary gates or matrices and the boldface $\type{U}, \type{V}, \dots$ to denote the corresponding types.
+Our goal is to take the rules in \cref{eq:typeH} and use them as a starting point to build a logical system for characterizing quantum programs (\Cref{sec:types-semantics}).
+Furthermore, we move beyond Clifford circuits and expand the predicates to characterize some magic states, the $T$ gate, and other gates in the Clifford hierarchy (\Cref{sec:additive-types}).
+A key feature of our system is that the predicates correspond to unitary Hermitian operators: when restricted to stabilizer quantum computing, these are (tensor products of) Pauli matrices, and for universal quantum computing, they are general unitary Hermitian matrices.
+Notationally, we use uppercase letters $U, V, \ldots$ to denote unitary gates or matrices and the boldface $U, V, \dots$ to denote the corresponding predicates.

-\paragraph{The semantics of our types} In our system, a \emph{typing judgment} of the form $\ket{\psi} : \type{P}$ admits a straightforward interpretation: $\ket{\psi}$ is a $+1$ eigenstate of $\type{P}$.
-In the context of a function, or circuit, $U : \type{A} \to \type{B}$ means that $U$ maps a $+1$ eigenstate of $A$ to a $+1$ eigenstate of $\type{B}$.
+\paragraph{The semantics of stabilizer predicates} In our system, a judgment of the form $P(\ket{\psi})$ admits a straightforward interpretation: $\ket{\psi}$ is a $+1$ eigenstate of $P$.
+As a result, $\hoare{A}{U}{B}$ means that $U$ maps a $+1$ eigenstate of $A$ to a $+1$ eigenstate of $B$.
 This closely mirrors the stabilizer formalism used for error correcting codes~\cite{gottesman1996class}.
-It works well as long as we restrict to Clifford circuits and are fine with very coarse judgements in the face of measurements.
-However, for more accurate typing judgements when measurements are performed and to work with more general gates, we will associate $\ket{\psi} : \type{P}$ with the fact that $\ket{\psi}$ lies in the image of the projection $\Pi_P^+ := \frac{1}{2} (I + P)$ i.e., $\frac{1}{2} (I + P) \ket{\psi}= \ket{\psi}$.
+It works well as long as we restrict to Clifford circuits and are fine with very coarse judgments in the face of measurements.
+However, for more accurate judgments when measurements are performed and to work with more general gates, we will associate $P(\ket{\psi})$ with the fact that $\ket{\psi}$ lies in the image of the projection $\Pi_P^+ := \frac{1}{2} (I + P)$ i.e., $\frac{1}{2} (I + P) \ket{\psi}= \ket{\psi}$.